ssmirnovacode/idedoc/README.md

 ## Instant code display
 We are using srcDoc attribute on iframe with resulting code, which allows us to display the resulting app instantly.
 However, some browser features like localStorage and cookies won't be available.
 They will probably be enabled in upcoming versions.
+We add a 'message' event listener to the iframe and issue postMessage everytime we submit code.